AlanHilal/winston-email-transport/README.md

 # winston-email-transport-
-mail transport for Winston based using Nodemailer
+mail transport for Winston using Nodemailer